FranckRJ/CPP-trainings/traning-move.pt1.md

 - **Objects**: Data stored in the memory.
 - **References**: Something that refer to an object (or a function).

-*\* It's a little bit more complicated than that, but we will discuss about it more in depth during the part about prvalues.*
+*\* It's a little bit more complicated than that, but we will discuss about it more in depth later.*

 ```cpp
 std::string str1, str2; // Only a statement.